nickfargo/state/README.md

 ### Synopsis
 Let's consider an object that outputs a simple greeting, and is able to do so in several languages — a typical example of a state machine.

-The object's basic form might look like this:
+The basic form might look like this plain JavaScript object:
 	var polyglot = {
 		greet: function() { return ':)'; }
 	}
 ### Adding state
-Using State.js, the object's multilingual behavior can then be added in the form of language states, like so:
+State.js, our `polyglot`'s multilingual behavior can then be added as distinct language states, like so:
 	State( polyglot, {
 		French: {
 			greet: function() { return 'Bonjour !'; }